roberttidey/ds18b20-esp8266/README.md

 Configurable update interval time and force updates even temperature unchanged Configuration fetched from a web server file keyed on Mac Address of esp-8266 to allow for multiple units Web update of software
-Resileint allowing retries on network and server connections Config saved and restored to / from flash.
+Resilient allowing retries on network and server connections Config saved and restored to / from flash.

-Basic network conections and server authorisation passwords are set in the code and must be separately set up.
+Web Manager for initial wifi set up via AP mode

+On first use Wifi Manager will start an access point.
+Connect to this from a wifi client then browse to 192.168.4.1 to set up wifi

 Needs OneWire, DallasTemperature and PubSubClient libraries to be added